 The MCC campus of today is characterized by exciting indoor facilities, unique campus spaces, memorable vistas, and extensive natural resources.
 Nestled among undeveloped natural areas, playing fields, walking and biking trails, and open gathering spaces, the college buildings both command the space and flow neatly into the surrounding landscape.
 The LRC and AST are placed to the south of the Lowe Student Services Center in a way that flatters Lowe by carving out a sweeping oval courtyard among the three.
 The courtyard is the heart of the campus — a legible, strong space animated by a two-story glass gallery and landscaped with shady trees.
 On the east end of the campus buildings, Great Path Academy creates a second gateway to the college, echoing the architecture of the earlier construction.

 The Office of Student Activities (OSA) works with local landlords and real estate agents to provide information to our students on local rental opportunities.
 Manchester Community College strives to engage our students and campus fully within the surrounding communities.

 MCC cannot be involved in making housing arrangements for students and does not endorse any of the properties listed on their webpage.
 MCC provides the webpage in order for students to be able to visit one place for information on local landlords and available rental properties.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 1 Beauty and Personal Care 1 Business and Management 1 Computer Science and IT 1 Education and Teaching 1 Hotel Management & Hospitality 2 Mass Communication & Media 2
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 1 Beauty, Personal Care 1 Business, Management 1 Computer Science, IT 1 Education and Teaching 1 Hotel Management & Hospitality 2 Mass Communication & Media 2

 Be the first one!